aws-samples/eks-workshop/content/statefulset/testmysql.md

 kubectl run mysql-client-loop --image=mysql:5.7 -i -t --rm --restart=Never --\
    bash -ic "while sleep 1; do mysql -h mysql-read -e 'SELECT @@server_id,NOW()'; done"
 ```
 Each MySQL instance is assigned a unique identifier, and it can be retrieved using @@server_id.
-This command prints the server id serving the request and the timestamp.
+It will print the server id serving the request and the timestamp.
 ```
 +-------------+---------------------+
 | @@server_id | NOW()               |